Getting Started with OPEA¶

 export HUGGINGFACEHUB_API_TOKEN="Your_Huggingface_API_Token"

-Set up other specific use-case environment variables:
+Set up other specific use-case environment variables in set_env.sh

-cd docker_compose/intel/cpu/xeon/
+cd ChatQnA/docker_compose/intel/cpu/xeon/

 source set_env.sh

-Now we can start the services
+Now we can start the services:

-docker compose up -d
+docker compose -f compose.yaml up -d

 :

-docker compose logs tgi-service | grep Connected
+docker logs vllm-service | grep Complete

 as shown: